Anxiety is not just fear.

 In many cases, anxiety is the body’s signal that there is too much data being processed and the nervous system’s circuit breakers are being tripped.
 When this happens the heart-rate increases, the thinking mind can go blank, and pain in the body, typically neck, back, hips, and knees, can result.
 These are symptoms of your physical body switching over to the stress response repeatedly.

 So why are so many people having this over-drive system response?

 Stress is a normal part of life but at this time in history, the parts of our bodies that handle stress or are little taxed.
 In other words, our cache is already full.
 The causes most obviously relate to the way our lives are structured today and the sum total of our past.
 So when something happens that is a negative load on the system, both our Central Nervous System and Autonomic Nervous System begin to trigger warning signs.
 Adrenaline is triggered by the amygdala, hypothalamus, and pituitary, and the cycle gets stuck in the body’s coping mechanism (or neurology) of the brain and subconscious mind.
 Suddenly the new sensations and the body’s memory of an old trauma become wired together triggering a repeated ‘stress-response.’

 Over-write your anxiety – Clear your cache . . .

-When I teach meditation I have people call to mind their biggest concern in the moment.
+When I teach meditation I have people call to mind their biggest concern at the moment.
 I give them a few minutes to stew on it to be sure it is active.
 Then I walk them through a breathing technique that may or may not involve some small hand or body movements.
 After 5 or 10 minutes I have them stop and reassess the strength of their issue.
-In all cases it is diminished.
-For long-standing issues it may take several repetitions on a regular basis to make changes but it is completely possible and doable.
-Not only does this practice help to reduce anxiety, it builds health and stamina in the body while keeping the brain active.
+In all cases, it is diminished.
+For long-standing issues, it may take several repetitions on a regular basis to make changes but it is completely possible and doable.
+Not only does this practice help to reduce anxiety, but it also builds health and stamina in the body while keeping the brain active.